bpmn-io/bpmn-js-examples/commenting/README.md

 ```

-Building the app into the `dist` directory and opening it in a browser:
+Building the app into the `public` directory and opening it in a browser:

 ```
 npm run dev